 Additional Information.
 Add anything that might help the Board decide your case

 Declaration.
 Your signature indicates you have reviewed the above with a Retirement Specialist

 Your Application is considered complete when you also include the following documents:

 Essential Functions Job Analysis (EFJA) requested from your Employer; this is a summary of the usual Duties of your job.
 If you need assistance in obtaining an EFJA, please contact your Retirement Specialist.

 All medical documents supporting your Application, including your Medical Provider Statement(s).
 Give this form to your treating physician for their use in providing a medical report supporting your claim.

 Authorization to Obtain and Release Records: permission to release relevant records and information to ACERA for a full evaluation of your Application.

 Attention to detail and thoroughness with your document submissions are of high importance.
 An incomplete or altered Application will not be accepted and will be returned to you in its entirety.
 This can result in a delay in processing your Application.

-Step 3: Schedule Intake Counseling
+Step 4: Application Acceptance and Intake Counseling